Visiting a Japanese onsen is a unique cultural experience.

 Hoshinoya Tokyo 【Luxury】

 Hoshinoya Tokyo combines traditional Japanese design with luxurious modern amenities.
-The hotel offers an onsen on the top floor, allowing guests to relax while enjoying stunning views of the city.
-The focus on wellness and relaxation, along with its high-end service, makes this a perfect choice for those seeking a top-tier onsen experience in Tokyo.
+Furthermore, the hotel offers an onsen on the top floor, allowing guests to relax while enjoying stunning views of the city.

 Gora Kadan 【Luxury】

-Located in Hakone, one of Japan’s most famous hot spring areas, Gora Kadan offers a luxurious ryokan experience with private onsens in some rooms.
 Guests can enjoy relaxing hot spring baths, exquisite kaiseki meals, and the serene atmosphere of this beautifully restored ryokan, making it a perfect getaway for those seeking both culture and rejuvenation.

 Kusatsu Onsen Hotel Sakurai 【Mid-Range】

 Kusatsu Onsen, one of Japan’s most famous hot spring resorts, is home to the renowned Hotel Sakurai.
-This ryokan offers a range of traditional onsen baths, including private options, and a relaxing ambiance ideal for both couples and families.
-Known for its therapeutic waters, Kusatsu Onsen promises a soothing experience for all guests.
+Moreover, this ryokan offers a range of traditional onsen baths, including private options, and a relaxing ambiance that is ideal for both couples and families.

 Ibusuki Hakusuikan 【Mid-Range】

 Located in Ibusuki, Kagoshima, this ryokan is famous for its unique “sand baths” where guests are buried in naturally heated sand before enjoying a relaxing soak in the onsen.
-With beautiful seaside views and relaxing hot springs, this ryokan offers an unforgettable onsen experience in one of Japan’s most scenic areas.